 The American Dental Association has not found any evidence that charcoal toothpaste is safe or effective, and it may actually harm the teeth and gums.

 Charcoal toothpaste is advertised as a whitening agent that can remove particles from the teeth, but this is a misleading claim.
-Discolored teeth are due to stains that cannot simply be removed by drawing them out of the teeth.
+Stained teeth are due to stains that cannot simply be removed by drawing them out of the teeth.

 Activated charcoal, as you may imagine, is an abrasive substance, which can remove the outer layer of the teeth.
 This outer layer, called the enamel, is what gets whitened when you use a whitening toothpaste.
 Using an abrasive material such as charcoal in toothpaste can actually remove enamel and expose a more yellow, and sensitive, layer of the tooth called the dentin.